-Children with facial trauma are usually apprehensive, so any examination may be limited due lack of cooperation.
+Children with facial trauma are usually apprehensive, so any examination may be limited due to a lack of cooperation.
 Pain relief and play therapy will go a long way.
-Bleeding and swelling often accompany injuries and can limit a thorough examination.
-Applying local pressure may be necessary prior to starting a formal examination.
+Bleeding and swelling often accompany injuries and can restrict a thorough examination.
+Applying local pressure may be necessary before a formal exam.

-The examination should start with inspection of the nose and the surrounding facial structures.
+The examination should start with examining the nose and the surrounding facial structures.
 It is important to note:

-- Periorbital bruising in the absence of other orbital findings is suggestive of a nasal fracture.
+- Periorbital bruising in the absence of other orbital findings suggests a nasal fracture.

-- External nasal deformity, epistaxis, oedema, and bruising is highly suggestive of a septal injury.
-Any deformity more be masked by swelling.
+- External nasal deformity, epistaxis, oedema, and bruising are highly suggestive of a septal injury.
+Any deformity may be masked by swelling.

-- A flattened, broad nose with an increase of the inner canthal distance and associated with vertical orbital displacement is suggestive of a naso-orbito-ethmoid fracture.
-The normal mean inner canthal distance is 16 mm at birth and increases to 25 to 27 mm in the mature female and male face, respectively, although there is ethnic variation.
+- A flattened, broad nose with increased inner canthal distance and associated with vertical orbital displacement is suggestive of a naso-orbito-ethmoid fracture.
+The average mean inner canthal distance is 16 mm at birth and increases to 25 to 27 mm in the mature female and male face, respectively, although there is ethnic variation.

 The intranasal cavity should be assessed with a nasal speculum to exclude a septal injury.
 A septal haematoma can arise without the presence of any external signs.
-The septum should be examined for the presence of fractures, displacement, lacerations, discoloration, and abnormal swelling.
-Don’t forget that the nasal septum may be acutely or chronically deviated so you may need to ask about this in the history.
+The septum should be examined for fractures, displacement, lacerations, discolouration, and abnormal swelling.
+Don’t forget that the nasal septum may be acutely or chronically deviated, so you may need to ask about this in the history.
 Sometimes looking at an old photo helps.